 Submitting a repeat on DeadbeatsExpose.com is far too easy as well, as the site don’t even require a user to register an email address or provide personal information.
 All a user needs to do is input a victim’s name, their location, and “tell their deadbeat story.”
 Users are also able to upload photographs and PDF documents to support their deadbeat report.

-DeadbeatsExposed.com’s lack of user registration safeguards, along with a content vetting system, has unfortunately caused this (potentially) once noble platform into a hot-zone of online defamation and false allegations.
+DeadbeatsExposed.com’s lack of user registration safeguards, along with a content vetting system, has unfortunately caused this (potentially) once noble platform into a hot-zone of online defamation of character and false allegations.

 Being labeled a deadbeat is not only devastating to you personally, but can also have adverse side effects on your loved ones.
 What happens when your child grows up, Google’s your name, and finds the equivalent of a ‘deadbeat mugshot’ of you posted about all over the Internet?
 Imagine a friend or family member finding salacious details about your intimate life posted online.
 It’s completely unacceptable and needs to stop NOW!